AnkeOatley/capstone/README.md

 # capstone

-You will find PowerFactory files which were used in optimisation and testing.
+This repositry contains the files which were used in the capstone "Energy Storage as a Substitute for Inertia" by Anke Oatley, Matt Mulheron, and Aparna Subramaniam.
-The BASE case is the system without any replacements of synchronous generators.
-This determines the frequency response which we wish to emulate.
+"PowerFactory files" contains the set up for each PowerFactory simulation which was used in the the optimisation as well as tests on the 39 bus system with and without AGC.
-The SEBIR BESS includes a SynCon which can be connected or disconnected easily.
+"Python scripts" contains the scripts which were used to run multiple PowerFactory simulations.
+This includes the optimisation algorithm and testing.
-The simple system is the 2 bus system which is used in the optimisation.
-The 39 Bus system uses the modified IEEE 39 Bus system and is used to test how effective the solutions are in a larger network.
+"SEBIR BESS" contains the results related to the SEBIR BESS solution.
-G03 is a coal generator and G10 is a hydro generator.
+"SEBIR BESS + SynCon" contains the results related to the SEBIR BESS + SynCon solution.
-The files labeled (with AGC) include an AGC in which the battery participates.
+"VSM BESS" contains the results related to the VSM solution.